-Use of the Internet for purposes contrary to federal and state laws or in violation of the Gaston County Public Library’s Public Computer Access and Disruptive Behavior policies and acceptable use guidelines will not be tolerated.
+Use of the Internet for purposes contrary to federal and state laws or in violation of the Gaston County Public Library’s Public Computer Access and Library Conduct policies and acceptable use guidelines will not be tolerated.
 Irresponsible, unethical, or illegal Internet conduct and activities may result in suspension or loss of privileges, removal from Library premises, or prosecution by appropriate authorities.

 The Library reserves the right to revise computer policy and acceptable use guidelines as necessary to maintain reasonable and fair accessibility.

 VI.
 ACCEPTABLE USE GUIDELINES.

 Gaston County Public Library computer users must fully adhere to all conditions and terms of agreement, including these guidelines: